pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 * You will use Next.js or Gatsby as the frontend framework.

-* (Optional) You are using the latest version of Drupal, or WordPress for the CMS.
+* (Optional).
+You are using the latest version of Drupal, or WordPress for the CMS.

-* (Optional) If using a pre-configured starter kit template, you will use one of the following combinations:
+* (Optional).
+If using a pre-configured starter kit template, you will use one of the following combinations:

     * [Drupal and Next.js](/guides/decoupled/drupal-nextjs-frontend-starters/)